mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 https://github.com/mmarcincin/HB-DRM-free-bulk-downloader/archive/master.zip
 ----------------------
 It's a powershell script which allows you to download DRM-Free content (e-books, games, music, etc) from Humble Bundle pages (https://www.humblebundle.com/downloads?key=XXXXXXXXXXXXXXXX) in bulk.
-It works natively for Windows 8+, Windows 7 required downloading the Powershell 3+, link below.
+- works natively for Windows 8+, Windows 7 required downloading the Powershell 3+, link below.
-It uses Internet Explorer instance to retrieve the links so all you need to do is login to Humble Hundle through the Internet Explorer and that's it.
+- uses Humble Bundle API to access your downloads using '_simpleauth_sess' cookie (no Internet Explorer required anymore)

 To install newer Powershell on Windows 7, visit this link: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6

 ----------------------
-HB DRM-Free bulk downloader 0.3.7
+HB DRM-Free bulk downloader 0.4.0
 ----------------------
 Bundle files are downloaded sequentially and saved in folder structure as shown in this example: downloads\bundleName\bookName\specificBookFile.extension

 latest additions:
-- script opens Internet Explorer window for you to log-in (more info below)
+- uses Humble Bundle API to access your downloads using '_simpleauth_sess' cookie (no Internet Explorer required anymore)
+- added option to download bittorent files instead of actual files
+- added options to reduce file path length - more info below in switches section (path length switches)

 All switches below modify the behaviour until modified again.
 Both switches and links are entered in the links.txt file which will open once you launch RUN.bat.